This event was recorded as part of a live broadcast on 22 February 2023.

-Despite more content being shared through various media outlets than ever before, the issue of whose stories are being told or highlighted remains a persistent issue.
-And as our personal use of online spaces become ever more tailored to our individual preferences through algorithmic-reinforcements, the possibility of exchanging from outside our traditional circles is becoming harder.
-Is there still a way for our media and social media platforms to be used as tools to expose its users to a variety of cultural influences and experiences – from fashion to dance to customs?
-How can we create safe online communities that bring users with different backgrounds, together instead of dividing them into siloed echo chambers?
+Despite more content being shared through media outlets than ever before, the issue of whose stories are being told or highlighted in the news remains persistent.
+There is an ongoing shift towards increased diversity both in the newsroom and in the way we tell news stories, in an attempt to better reflect the society the industry reports.
+Is there still a way for our media platforms to be used as tools to expose its users to a variety of cultural influences and experiences?
 What is the best way to tell stories of people from different backgrounds for the audiences at home?

-This event brings together industry leaders, academics, and creatives to discuss how our media landscape can best share a more diverse range of stories, art forms, and creative endeavours, moving beyond a surface level ‘diversity’ to environments that facilitate intercultural exchange.
+This event brings together industry leaders, academics, and creatives to discuss how our media landscape can best share a more diverse range of stories, art forms, and creative endeavours, moving beyond a surface level ‘diversity’ to creating an environment that facilitates intercultural exchange.

 The Aspen Institute UK, in partnership with the Khalili Foundation, explore these pertinent questions.
 It is part of the wider World Festival of Cultural Diversity which, in association with UNESCO, is bringing together various intellectual and creative initiatives in collective celebration of our world’s cultures.